Benefits of Being a Board Member

 - Board members attend monthly meetings via Zoom.

 - Business will also be done by email between meetings (sometimes just discussion, other times motions and votes).

 - The Board consists of five officers and four at-large members.
 Officers have specific duties (see Constitution Article V & VI).
 At-large members have no specified duties beyond attending meetings.

 - However, OPA has no paid staff.
 The Board is a working board.
 Board members should be prepared to take on some volunteer work above and beyond attending meetings.
 This may consist of one-time projects or tasks, periodically recurring tasks, or ongoing responsibilities.

-- Board members are elected by the OPA general membership at the annual general membership meeting, held during the annual conference.
-They serve a three-year term, and may choose to run for the Board as often as they wish.
+- Board members are elected by the OPA general membership to serve a three-year term.
+They may choose to run for the Board as often as they wish.

 - Board officer terms are for one year.
 An officer completing her or his term may continue as a member at large, and vice versa.
-Officer elections are held at the conference, after board elections.
+Officer elections are held at the next board meeting after the conference.

 - Board meeting minutes are public documents, and are posted to the OPA website (see board minutes).
 As much as possible, board member names are not used.

 - Board members cannot enter OPA contests, but remain eligible for NFSPS member contests.